Laugharne/solana_rareskills/04 - Accounts and Storage in Solana/27 - Init_if_needed in Anchor and the Reinitialization Attack.md

 If we also had a regular initialization function that did not increment the counter, then the counter would be initialized and have a value of zero.
 If some business logic never expects to see a counter with a value of zero, then unexpected behavior may happen.

-**In Ethereum, storage values for variables that have never been “touched” have a default value of zero.
-In Solana, accounts that have not been initialized do not hold zero-value variables — they don’t exist and cannot be read**.
+- **In Ethereum, storage values for variables that have never been “touched” have a default value of zero.**
+- **In Solana, accounts that have not been initialized do not hold zero-value variables — they don’t exist and cannot be read.**

 ## “Initialization” does not always mean “init” in Anchor